MattBlack9/startup/README.md

 Something that I learned while doing this is that you can really design websites to fit all types of systems.
 I really like the idea of controlling every aspect of the website while also letting the website shrink.
 Another thing I learned it that you can use nth-child to specify things while being in another section.
 I find this really useful as you can apply something to only certain aspects of a main part of the website.

 Something that I learned while doing this assignment was that most websites use Bootstrap to build out their stuff.
 This is something that is really interesting to me and I did not know this.
 I wonder why this is and this also explains why every website looks so similar.

+I learned how to truly edit a webpage on this assignment.
+I did not really know how to make things look better rather than the original design that html gave.
+I also saw the importance of tracking the headers in html and css as they are directly correlated and very useful for knowing the correct header.